janattig/Procedural-Dungeons/ProceduralDungeons/data/pd_generation/README.md

-### Room data / Adding new rooms
+### Room data / Adding new rooms to an existing map

-When adding new rooms, one has to append an entry to the `procedural_dungeons:level_data all_rooms` data storage in the global [`init`](functions/leveldata/init.mcfunction) function or the equivalent functions of the individual already impelemented levels.
+When adding new rooms into the code, one has to append an entry to the `procedural_dungeons:level_data all_rooms` data storage in the global [`init`](functions/leveldata/init.mcfunction) function or the equivalent functions of the individual already impelemented levels (e.g. the [`cave/init`](functions/leveldata/cave/init.mcfunction) function for the cave world level).
 This new entry **must** have the fields
 - `file` specifies the structure file of the room.
 Typically has a namespace and a file location, e.g. `"procedural_dungeons:rooms/bunny_jump/block_test"`
 - `size` specifies the dimension of the room in x and z directions.
 Must be specified as an integer
 - `map` gives a string which can be used to identify the level that the room belongs to later on